xtixtixt/optisplit/README.md

 'results/mean\_scores\*.csv'

-An implementation of the optisplit algorithm can be installed by running
+An implementation of the optisplit algorithm and the new measures can be installed by running

 ```
 pip install optisplit>=0.2